PoojaParab-DA/Excel-case-study-using-Pivot-tables/README.md

 17. To learn about the average speed per category, I selected category in row section and average of miles in values section.

 ![image](https://github.com/user-attachments/assets/931e72ae-241e-495f-93ff-4b692c861409)
-the required answer ic seen in snapshot.
+the required answer is seen in snapshot.

 Thank you.